-Each class at St Paul's has a dedicated weekly timetable slot for PHSE lessons including Sex and Relationships.
-In addition, Sex and Relationships topics will be referred to during curriculum teaching when necessary for example Science and PE.
+St Paul's have a dedicated weekly timetable slot for PHSCE lessons including Sex and Relationships.
+In addition, Sex and Relationships topics will be referred to during curriculum teaching when necessary for example science and PE.

-PHSE lessons are taught as whole class (mixed boys and girls).
-If a teacher feels it is appropriate to teach genders separately, as it is in the best interests of the children, then this will be accepted.
+PHSCE lessons are taught as whole class (mixed boys and girls).
+If a teacher feels it is appropriate to teach genders separately as it is in the best interests of the children then this will be accepted.

-PHSE will be taught using 6 half-termly planning topics -
+PHSCE will be taught using 6 half termly planning topics -